leilibrk/Image-Classification-Deep-Learning/README.md

 1. Clone the repository: `git clone https://github.com/leilibrk/Image-Classification-Deep-Learning.git`
 2. Set up your environment and dependencies.
 Consider using virtual environments or containers.
-3. Access the Jupyter Notebook files in the `notebooks/` directory to review the code and results interactively.
+3. Access the Jupyter Notebook files to review the code and results interactively.

 ## Acknowledgments